-Loïe Fuller (1862-1928) was recently named an Irreplaceable Dance Treasure by the Dance Heritage Coalition.
+Loïe Fuller (1862-1928) was named an Irreplaceable Dance Treasure by the Dance Heritage Coalition.
 She created a unique art form by crafting mesmerizing, multi-media spectacles out of fabric, motion and light.
 With her swirling costumes and specially-engineered illuminations, this American-born artist enraptured fin de siècle Paris.
-A favorite subject of visual artists (Jules Chéret, Henri de Toulouse-Latrec, François-Raoul Larche, Pierre Roche, among others), she became the embodiment of the Art Nouveau movement.
+A favorite subject of visual artists (Jules Chéret [see left], Henri de Toulouse-Latrec, François-Raoul Larche, Pierre Roche, among others), she became the embodiment of the Art Nouveau movement.
 Fuller’s unprecedented success in Europe paved the way for the careers of later modern dancers, including Isadora Duncan, Maud Allan, and Ruth St. Denis.
 Fuller was influential, not just in fields of dance and the visual arts, but also in lighting design, stagecraft and cinema.
 Given the today’s preoccupation with technology and its origins, Fuller’s ingenious use of special effects has particular relevance.
 An independent visionary artist, Fuller fashioned herself into one of her era’s most influential and celebrated performers.
 Fuller is now the subject of the French feature film La Danseuse (2016, dir.
 Stephanie Di Giusto).
 Time Lapse Dance Artistic Director, Jody Sperling, was a creative consultant for the movie, choreographed Loie’s dance scenes and was the dance coach for Soko who portrayed Loie.

-The site is in the process of compiling a list of Loie Fuller resources.
-In the meantime, please see the PUBLICATIONS PAGE for Sperling’s writings, including the recent TRIBUTE ESSAY written for the Dance Heritage Coalition.
+Here are a few resource on Loie Fuller.
+Please see the PUBLICATIONS PAGE for links to Jody Sperling’s writings on Loie, including the recent TRIBUTE ESSAY written for the Dance Heritage Coalition.
 Below, is a list of volumes devoted to Fuller and with Sperling’s notes.

 Current, Richard Nelson & Marcia Ewing Current, Loie Fuller: Goddess of Light, Northeastern University Press, Boston, 1997.